WakeRealityDev/Thunderstrike/README.md

 2. Place testing stories in a shared folder like /sdcard/myfiction with ADB push or download via web browser.
 Glulx stories are recommended.
 The Git interpreter is the default for Glulx data files.
 3. Edit the code in this Thunderstrike project to have the correct paths to your game data files from step 2.
 Look for the method named launchStoryClick in RemoteSimpleActivity.java
 4. Build and deploy this Thunderstrike app onto your device with Android Studio.
 If file permissions are correct, a button to open RemoteSimpleActivity should appear.
-5. On the RemoteSimpleActivity there are two green TextView 'buttons' at the top (labeled LaunchA / B), press one to instruct Thunderword to load one of the datafiles you setup in step 2.
-You can press these buttons at any time to force Thunderword to restart the interpreter (it will end the story and start the story data file provided).
+5. On the RemoteSimpleActivity there are green TextView 'buttons' to be clicked at the top (labeled LaunchA / B / etc), press one to instruct Thunderword to load one of the datafiles you setup in step 2.
+You can press these buttons at any time to force Thunderword to restart the interpreter (it will forcefully end the current story and start the story data file provided).
 6. You should start to get JSON and game story data to appear on your screen shortly after pressing the LaunchA TextView.

 This is primitive in user interface and is intended to demonstrate the techniques for interfacing to Thunderword engines via JSON sharing / Broadcasts.
 What to look for in this source code: